 Not having much luck with tour guide hiring?
 Is your inbox full of resumes from applicants who seem like they’re just looking for a free ticket to your destination?
 Or do you often find yourself back at square one because your new hires tend to quit as soon as a better gig comes along?

 Luck might not have anything to do with it; perhaps it’s all in your tour guide job description.
 You see, hiring great tour guides starts with attracting great tour guides.

 If your job posting places too much emphasis on the opportunity to “travel for a living,” you could end up with guides who act more like guests.
-Whereas, if you include a super long list of responsibilities, you might turn away too many candidates, including the best of the best, because they think, “not enough tips can pay me to do all that.”
+On the other hand, if you include a super long list of responsibilities, you might turn away too many candidates, including the best of the best, because they think, “not enough tips can pay me to do all that.”

 So, how do you write a tour guide job description that boosts your response quality?

 Not sure what to ask for the interview either?
 Grab our handy list of 147 questions for tour guides (with a bonus evaluation form)!